Basejump-AI/basejump-docs/about/roadmap.md

     - Add embedded chats.
     - Add Collections endpoints to the API.
     - Add AI model picker with other AI model options.
+    - Add caching for sub-prompts individual metrics as opposed to caching an entire composite prompt

 Considering
 :